 15 April 2012

-A great day of festivities to officially open the Travelling the Silk Road exhibition.
-Visitors enjoyed an exciting day of cultural performances, belly dancing workshops, camel rides, pattern printmaking activities, puppet shows, sand animation and more.
+A day of festivities to officially open the exhibition Travelling the Silk Road.
+Featured cultural performances, belly dancing workshops, camel rides, pattern printmaking activities, puppet shows, sand animation and more.

 Chinese Lucky Dragon26 January 2012

-The National Museum's Lucky Dragon family festival was a huge success on Australia day with almost 4000 people in attendance.
-The day celebrated the success of
+The National Museum's Lucky Dragon family festival was supported by the Chinese community, with performances and demonstrations at the Museum on Australia Day.
+Visitors celebrated the success of the exhibition